IanFinlayson/exploring-cs/chapter03.md

 2. What day of the week it is

 It will then give them a personalized greeting wishing them to have a good day.
-For example, if we put in \"Nicole\" and \"Thursday\", then it would print this:
+For example, if we put in "Nicole" and "Thursday", then it would print this:

 ``` {.output}